breadli428/eth-computational-models-of-motion/Readme.md

 For Boid i, if another Boid j lies within the range defined above, j is collected as a neighbor of i.
 The average position of the neighbors of Boid i and their distance inbetween will then be calculated and an attractive force that is *proportional to the distance* will be applied on Boid i.
 Meanwhile, in order to align velocity with the surrounding counterparts, a Boid will be applied a force induced by the *difference of velocity directions* between the average velocity of its neighbors in the range and itself.

+This feature is realized in the function `TVStack alignment(TVStack positions_temp)`.

 ### Cohesion

 A slidebar will pop up and you can change affecting range of the behavior.

 For Boid i, if another Boid j lies within the range defined above, j is collected as a neighbor of i.
 The average position of the neighbors of Boid i and their distance inbetween will then be calculated and an attractive force that is *proportional to the distance* will be applied on Boid i.
 In order to generate a mild force feedback and reduce overshoot, a PD controller is considered in the force formulation.

+This feature is realized in the function `TVStack cohesion(TVStack positions_temp)`.

 ### Leading